absorensen/numbers_go_brrrr/m3_types/s7_exercises.md

 ## Sorting
 ### m3::e1 - Radix
-Simply but [Radix][7] -, or bucket-, sorting numbers sorts them one digit at a time.
+Simply but [Radix][7]-, or buckets sorting numbers sorts them one digit at a time.
 Eventually, once all digits have been sorted, all of the numbers will be sorted.
 There are some very advanced, very parallelizable, versions of Radix sort, but try to do [a simple one][8].